-The significant unobservable inputs used in the fair value measurement of the Company's debt securities may include, among
+The significant unobservable inputs used in the fair value measurement of the Company's debt securities may include, among other things, broad market indices, the comparable yields of similar investments in

 The significant unobservable inputs used in the fair value measurement of the Company's equity securities include the EBITDA multiple of similar investments in similar industries and the weighted average cost of capital.
 Significant increases or decreases in such inputs would result in a significantly lower or higher fair value measurement.